ghidragolf/ctfd-fileupload/README.md

 ## Consumer

+An example consumer has been provide for testing.
+Note, The consumer within this repo is a **test Python script** for testing the CTFd-to-RabbitMQ integration.
+For the actual consumer deployed, see [gg-consumer](https://github.com/ghidragolf/gg-consumer)

-The consumer takes the scripts, and basic information about the challenge and user who sumbitted, and returns teh results back to CTFd.
+This consumer takes the script from RabbitMQ, and basic information about the challenge and user who sumbitted, and returns the results back to CTFd.

-An example consumer has been provided.

 >Note: The example consumer does _NOT_ execute scripts and simply returns "hello world"